York time in JT gravity

 Let $e^a_\alpha$ be the inverse satisfying the relation

 The induced metric on the boundary, $h_{ab}$ is related to $g_{\alpha\beta}$ by

 Let $n^\alpha$ be the normal vector to the boundary.
 The completeness relation is then given by

 where $\epsilon$ is the normalization factor for the normal $n^\alpha n_\alpha=\epsilon$.
 In the euclidean problem under consideration since the normal vector is spacelike we have $\epsilon=1$.
 Let us suppose the boundary is specified by the condition $\Phi(x)=\text{const}$.
+Here $\Phi$ is an arbitrary functional of the dynamical fields and should not be confused as just being a functional of dilaton field.
 The normal vector is then given by

-The variational problem that we are interested is the one where the physical boundary is held fixed but only the boundary metric is varying.
+The variational problem that we are interested in is the one where the physical boundary is defined by the condition $\Phi = \text{const.}$ which is held fixed, but the induced boundary metric is being varied.
 Since, the physical boundary is not changing, the tangent vectors for the surface $x^\alpha=x^\alpha(y^a)$ are unchanged.
 A variation of the metric however induces a variation in the normal due to the normalization of the normal vector which involves the metric.
 So, we have

 Even though $e^\alpha_a$ is unchanged, the inverse components will have a variation.
-Noting the relation eq.\eqref{eainv}, we see that that $e^\alpha_b\delta e^{a}_\alpha=0$ which means that the variation of $e^a_\alpha$ can only have a component along the normal direction.
+Noting the relation eq.\eqref{eainv}, we see that $e^\alpha_b\delta e^{a}_\alpha=0$ which means that the variation of $e^a_\alpha$ can only have a component along the normal direction.
 Let us denote this by $\deltabar A^a$.
 So, we have

 Furthermore noting that $e^a_\alpha n^\alpha=0$ and $\epsilon=n^\alpha n_\alpha$, doing a variation and using eq.\eqref{delealpah} and eq.\eqref{delnalpa} gives

 which gives the component of $\delta n^\alpha$ along the tangent and normal direction